theforeman/foreman_expire_hosts/README.md

 # Dependency

-This gem required uglifier gem to load assets.
-If you install this plugin through RPM package, please install ruby193-rubygem-uglifier rpm package before installing this plugin RPM package
+This gem required uglifier, execjs and therubyracer gems to load assets.
+If you install this plugin through RPM package, please install ruby193-rubygem-uglifier, ruby193-rubygem-execjs and ruby193-rubygem-therubyracer rpm package before installing this plugin RPM package

 # Post installation